korni92/FIS-Writer-A6-A8-Q7/README.md

 **Fatal Error (`0x09`)**
 If you receive a payload indicating a fatal error (e.g., `0x09 02 03 E0` inside a `0x1X` DATA END frame), you have violated the protocol's state machine.
 Common causes include trying to write to a zone without claiming it first, or failing to release a zone properly.
 This causes a crash in the cluster's internal parser.
 To recover, you must send a `0xA8` (Channel End / Reset) to clear the cluster's buffers and initiate a completely new `0xA0` handshake.

+**Busy `02`/showing after busy `01`
+When the zone is claimed, and the cluster needs it for itself: it sends lineID + 00.
+When the cluster is finishing shownig whatever it needed the screen for it will send LineID + 01 and showing the last screen content of the zone from VRAM.
+When trying to new data while cluster is using the zone itself, it will tell LineID + 02, when its done it will send LineID + ß1 and start showing the content.

 03 E0: "You sent payload E0 but I don't know where to put it!"
 Cause: You tried to send data (E0/E4) without claiming a zone (36) first, or you previously released/stopped the zone and forgot to reclaim it.